Legal basis for processing personal data

 Processing personal data is permitted when it is required to fulfil agreements that the University has entered into or will enter into with an individual.

 In certain instances, a person can give their consent for the University to process their personal data.
 Bear in mind that the consent needs to be voluntary, informed and documented.
-You are not to ask people who are in some way dependent on the University for their consent, which means that as a rule you cannot use consent as a legal basis for staff and students.
+You are not to ask people who are in some way dependent on the University for their consent.
+This means that as a rule you cannot use consent as a legal basis for staff and students.

 The processing of sensitive personal data sometimes requires grounds in addition to a legal basis.
 Above all there is a requirement that it is actually necessary to process the specific data in question.
 The same applies for the processing of personal identity numbers.